 How to choose gearing

 The only way to decide how any of these effects on the gearing of a bike translate to the road is to put them to the test.
 This can be a costly exercise, especially when considering a change of chainrings, so the best time to explore the issue is when one or all of the parts of the transmission are due to be replaced.
+In general, changing the sprockets will have a smaller effect on the gearing of the bike than replacing the size of the chainrings.

 For those riders that are planning a trip to tackle more challenging terrain (e.g. visiting the French Alps), then it is possible to make some guesses based on the range of low ratios that are currently in use.
 Nobody ever wants to be stuck wishing for a lower gear, so it is prudent to add at least one extra low ratio to contend with the worst-case scenario.